hekonsek/smolok/documentation.md

 # Smolok

-Smolok is a platform for the inter-device communication, where *device* can be web browser, smart phone, tablet, IoT (Internet Of Things) device or other IT system.
+Smolok is a platform for the inter-device data stream communication, where *device* can be web browser, smart phone, tablet, IoT (Internet Of Things) device or other IT system.

 The idea behind Smolok is to deliver a scalable backend PaaS platform providing core services required by